 Rutherford B. Hayes, the 19th President of the United States, was known for being honest and hard-working.

 Before "Rud" was born, his father passed away.
-His uncle decided to raise him and made sure he received a very good education.
-He went to Kenyon College, then onto Harvard Law School.
-He spent his first five years as a lawyer in Lower Sandusky, then he moved to Cincinnati where he became a very successful criminal lawyer.
+His uncle decided to raise him and ensure he received an excellent education.
+Hayes went to Kenyon College, then onto Harvard Law School.
+He spent his first five years as a lawyer in Lower Sandusky; then, he moved to Cincinnati, where he became a very successful criminal lawyer.

 His Early Career

 During the Civil War, he joined the Union Army, where he was wounded in action.
 Due to his success during battle, he became a brevet major general.
 While serving, Cincinnati Republicans nominated him to the House of Representatives.